Mexico is a mountainous country, and many of its towns and cities away from the coasts are situated at elevations of least 5,000 feet above sea-level.

 Drinking tea and coffee at elevation

 Some tea-drinking connoisseurs argue that coffee is a better beverage option when one is situated at high elevation, because tea requires a high water temperature to “steep” properly.
-That’s probably more a matter of personal taste than science, but as staying well-hydrated is important when you’re situated at higher elevations, it’s worth noting that tea quenches thirst whereas coffee aggravates it.
+That’s probably more a matter of personal taste than science, but staying well-hydrated is important when you’re situated at higher elevations.
+Black teas and coffee are diuretic (tea less so than coffee) and thus excess consumption of these beverages may cause dehydration, and provoke additional thirst.

 Baking at high elevation in Mexico